Are You at Risk for Alzheimer’s?

 Do you have a family member who has Alzheimer’s?

-- Have you been diagnosed with ADD?
+Have you been diagnosed with ADD?

-- Have you been diagnosed with depression?
+Have you been diagnosed with depression?

-- Have you ever suffered a head injury?
+Have you ever suffered a head injury?

-- Have you ever suffered a stroke?
+Have you ever suffered a stroke?

-- Do you have a personal history of heart disease, diabetes, or cancer?
+Do you have a personal history of heart disease, diabetes, or cancer?

-- Do you exercise less than twice a week?
+Do you exercise less than twice a week?

-- Do you NOT engage in regular learning?
+Do you NOT engage in regular learning?

 If you answered yes to any combination of these, you may be at risk for Alzheimer’s disease.

 • There are 5.4 million Americans living with Alzheimer’s disease.

 • One in eight older Americans has Alzheimer’s disease.

 Do you want to live until you are 85 or beyond?

-Did you know that 50% of people 85 years old will be diagnosed with Alzheimer’s disease actually starts in the brain 30-50 YEARS before people have ANY symptoms.
+Researchers believe that Alzheimer’s disease actually starts in the brain 30-50 YEARS before people display any symptoms.
 Can you see the problem here?
-You have NO symptoms at all, but your brain is already starting to deteriorate, decades before you have any signs of trouble!
+You have NO symptoms at all, but your brain is already starting to deteriorate, decades before you have any signs of trouble.

 For the person diagnosed with Alzheimer’s disease at age 59, he or she likely started to have trouble in the brain by the age of 30.
 The person diagnosed with Alzheimer’s disease in his early 70s, likely already had brain changes in his 40s.

-Steps to Preventing Alzheimer’s disease:
+Steps to Preventing Alzheimer’s Disease:

-• Know and reduce your risk
+• Know and reduce your risk.

-- Keep your body and brain active
+• Keep your body and brain active.

-- Take antioxidants and increase them in your diet
+• Take antioxidants and increase them in your diet.

 • Decrease beta amyloid.

 How We Can Help

-If you or a loved one is suffering from any of the symptoms of memory problems, dementia, or Alzheimer’s, the Amen Clinics Method of integrative psychiatric care can help.
+If you or a loved one is suffering from any of the symptoms of memory problems, dementia, or Alzheimer’s, The Amen Clinics Method of integrative psychiatric care can help.
 Using innovative and personalized care, our outcomes consistently demonstrate improvement for patients – including many who have tried and failed prior treatment.